Link

 Call method

-The ‘Call’ method of UtilityAPI is the main method by which operations on previously created utilities are possible to execute.
-The structure of call method is presented below:
+The ‘call’ method of UtilityAPI is the main method by which operations on previously created utilities can be executed.
+The structure of the call method is presented below:

 Example: Call method structure

-utility.call("- Name of the utility -","- Name of the chosen method inside utility -", objectArgument, ... other arguments depending on the selected method ...);
+utility.call("- Name of the Utility -","- Name of the chosen Utility method -", objectArgument, ... other arguments depending on the selected method ...);

 Three elements are required in the ‘call’ Utility API method: